Haystack News

-Haystack News (formerly Haystack TV) is a free, ad-supported, streaming service for local, national and international news video available on Smart TVs, over-the-top platforms and mobile apps.
+Haystack News (formerly Haystack TV) is a free ad-supported streaming service for local, national and international news video available on smart TVs, over-the-top platforms and mobile apps.
 Haystack uses data from each user—such as location, topics of interest and favorite publishers—to create a personalized playlist of short news clips.
 The platform also hosts live channels from local, national and international news outlets.

 History

 The company was founded in 2013 as Haystack TV by Daniel Barreto and Ish Harshawat.
 The two software engineers said they both found it difficult to watch news content on TV without a cable subscription and decided to create an app to fill that void.

-Barreto and Harshawat first launched the app in 2014 on iOS and Android mobile platforms with funding from Zorlu Ventures, the National Association of Broadcasters and Stanford’s StartX Fund.
+Barreto and Harshawat first launched the app in 2014 on iOS and Android mobile platforms with funding from Zorlu Ventures, the National Association of Broadcasters and Stanford's StartX Fund.

-When Haystack News first launched, the app used news clips posted to YouTube as content for its platform.
-The app initially focused on national news content but by May 2019, the company announced it was utilizing clips from more than 200 local TV stations.
+When Haystack News first launched, it was initially focusing on national news content but by May 2019, the company announced it was utilizing clips from more than 200 local TV stations.

 In May 2020, the company rebranded from Haystack TV to Haystack News and launched an interactive news ticker on its app.

 In November 2020, Haystack added live streaming news channels to its platform, competing with similar OTT news apps like NewsON and Local Now.